PluralKit/PluralKit/docs/content/api/endpoints.md

 Returns a [member guild settings](/api/models#member-guild-settings) object.

-::: note
+::: tip
-You must already have updated per-guild settings for a member in the target guild before being able to get or update them from the API.
+You must already have updated per-guild settings for the target member in the target guild before being able to get or update them from the API.
 :::

 ### Update Member Guild Settings